 - Fractured Teeth: Certain habits such as chewing on ice can lead to small fractures in the teeth.
 Dental bonding can repair these areas and reinforce the tooth structure.

 - Minor Misalignment: Slightly crooked teeth can be addressed with dental bonding.
-By strategically applying composite resin to the tooth, it can make it appear flush to the adjacent teeth.
+By strategically applying composite resin to the tooth, it can make it appear flush with the adjacent teeth.

 In addition to the above, many of our patients undergo dental bonding after orthodontic treatment.
 This is a simple way to further enhance their dramatic results.
 Furthermore, bonding is a more affordable alternative to porcelain veneers, and many of our patients choose this procedure for that reason.